 The Women’s Foundation was mentioned in a Runner’s World article about the Wilson Bridge Half Marathon.
 The Foundation is a charity partner in this inaugural race.

 The Women’s Foundation’s former President, Nicky Goren, was interviewed by the Washington Examiner.
 In three minutes, she talked about why she came to The Women’s Foundation and the issues that women and girls in the region face.

 “Girls Just Wanna Have Funds”

 Nicky Goren, The Women’s Foundation’s former president, was featured in the July 7th issue of Bisnow’s Association and Non-Profit edition.
 In the newsletter, Nicky talked about future plans for The Foundation and who That Woman is to her.

 Behind the Career: Nicola Goren

-The Women’s Foundation’s new president, Nicky Goren, was interviewed for this Washington Post article about how and why she came to the organization.
+The Women’s Foundation’s former president, Nicky Goren, was interviewed for this Washington Post article about how and why she came to the organization.